Matthew Stafford Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Recent Performances

-- Stafford put together a 197-yard performance against the Vikings last week, completing 56.8% of his passes and throwing for one touchdown with three interceptions.
+- In last week's matchup with the Vikings, Stafford completed 56.8% of his passes for 197 yards, while throwing one touchdown with three interceptions.

-- Over his last three games, Stafford has racked up 728 passing yards (242.7 yards per game) while going 65-for-96 (67.7% completion percentage) and throwing six touchdowns and four interceptions.
+- Stafford has racked up 728 passing yards (242.7 per game) and has a 67.7% completion percentage this year (65-of-96) while throwing six touchdowns and four interceptions over his last three games.

 Stafford's Los Angeles Teammates